 The number of fatalities is officially confirmed to be six, provincial director for Congo’s artisanal mining agency SAEMAPE, Luc Pongo Mwamba, said there may be more fatalities that are presently unaccounted for.

 8 June – Exploration surveys reveal 31 million tonnes of gold in Uganda

 Uganda stated that its exploration surveys have shown there to be 31 million tonnes of gold deposits in the country.
 This is encouraging for the country, which wishes to draw in foreign investors to expand its mining industry.

 From these large reserves of gold ore, it will be possible to extract approximately 320,158 tonnes of refined gold.

 Karamoja in the northeastern area was the main site of gold ore findings, and vast deposits were also discovered in the eastern, central, and western regions.

 Currently, wildcat miners running small-scale mines are the predominant players in the sector.
 The government and the Ministry of Energy and Mineral Development are seeking to rather ramp up large-scale mineral and metals production by growing investment in the mining sector.
 In particular, the government wants to focus on materials such as iron ore, copper, gold, phosphates, and cobalt.

-8 June – Phase 2 exploration programme at rare earths project in Mozambique is on schedule
+8 June – Phase 2 exploration programme at rare earth project in Mozambique is on schedule

-Monte Muambe, exploration firm Altona’s flagship rare earths project in Mozambique, is on track with its Phase 2 exploration programme, which began at the end of April 2022.
+Monte Muambe, exploration firm Altona’s flagship rare earth project in Mozambique, is on track with its Phase 2 exploration programme, which began at the end of April 2022.